JonSnowbd/ZT/readme.md

 - Update the powersaving frame from an external source e.g threads?

 `zt.app.forceUpdate()` will force the application to update and redraw by inputting an empty event into glfw.

+- Use an opengl texture in imgui?

+If youre using the `zt.Texture` abstraction, its as simple as passing in `texture.imguiId()` as the id, otherwise you can pass in the opengl [texture id converted to a pointer, as done in texture.zig](src/zt/texture.zig)

 ## Where is...